twillis209/gps_cpp/README.md

 # README

-`gps_cpp` is a C++ library which provides an implementation of the genome-wide pairwise-association signal sharing test (the 'GPS test') invented by Li et al. (DOI: 10.1038/nm.3933).
+`gps_cpp` is a C++ library which provides an implementation of the genome-wide pairwise-association signal sharing test (the 'GPS test') invented by [Li et al.](https://doi.org/10.1038/nm.3933)

 This project's directory structure was borrowed from a sample project provided by Henry Schreiner [here](https://gitlab.com/CLIUtils/modern-cmake/-/tree/master/examples/extended-project).